open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 Unfortunately, as it happens with many tools out there, it is also very easy to fall into some bad habits.
-Today, I will dig into five OpenTelemetry Collector anti-patterns, and how to avoid them.
+Today, I will dig into five OpenTelemetry Collector antipatterns, and how to avoid them.
 Let’s get started!

-## Anti-Patterns
+## Antipatterns

 ### 1- Improper use of Collector deployment modes